schrockwell/bodyguard/README.md

   use MyApp.Web, :controller
   alias MyApp.Post

-  # Authy.Controller has been imported in web.ex
+  # Bodyguard.Controller has been imported in web.ex

   def index(conn, _params) do
     posts = scope(conn, Post) |> Repo.all     # <-- posts in :index are scoped to the current user